-R. Menachem Mendel of Kosov also has an expression for this tension, but his writings mainly relate to the tzaddik’s need to distance himself from the awareness of baseness so that he can stand before God and pray.
+R. Menachem Mendel of Kosov articulates this tension, but his writings mainly address the tzaddik’s need to distance himself from a base mind-set so that he can stand before God and pray.
 If the tzaddik fails to recognize his own value, how can he “pray to God on behalf of the Jewish people that He fulfill their needs in abundance, when the tzaddik is confident that he is deserving of this”?
 With this awareness, the tzaddik feels that he embodies behinat kol (the attribute of “All”).
 This is the same feeling of greatness that was expressed by Hillel the Elder when he said, “If I am here, everyone is here” Babylonian Talmud, Sukkah 53a).
-However, because the tzaddik’s basic tendency is toward humility, sometimes he attempts to adopt the feeling of the attribute of “All,” not from the depths of his soul, but rather in an attempt to imitate tzaddikim who have already achieved this quality.
+However, because the tzaddik’s tends to be fundamentally humble, sometimes he attempts to adopt the feeling of the attribute of “All,” not from the depths of his soul, but rather in an attempt to imitate tzaddikim who have already achieved this quality.
 R. Menachem Mendel disqualifies this aspiration:

-Sometimes, a person examines himself and finds that he has not yet achieved this quality, behinat kol, and he desires intensely to attain this quality.
-However, this desire does not stem the attribute of truth alone, but rather its main essence is one person’s jealousy for his fellow.
+Sometimes, a person examines himself and finds that he has not yet achieved this quality, behinat kol, and he desires intensely to attain it.
+However, this desire does not stem from the attribute of truth alone, but rather its main essence is one person’s jealousy for his fellow.
 When he observes this quality in another, out of the intensity of this jealousy, he also desires this quality.
 Therefore, our holy Torah warns a person against desiring all that belongs to your fellow, meaning that one should not desire it because he sees that quality in another.
 Rather, it is appropriate to yearn for this quality, the attribute of “All”, out of truth, so that he can pray before the Holy One, and speak to God and pray on behalf of the entire Jewish people and grant them divine abundance, but not out of jealousy.

-Here as well, similarly to typical Peshischa texts, the quality of truth encounters the requirement of individualism.
-But for R. Menachem Mendel, the need to attain the truth derives from internal dilemmas in the soul of the tzaddik – his specifically, as it is he, and not any other person, who must perform his acts through supplication before God.
+Here as well, similarly to typical Peshischa texts, the quality of truth is coupled with the requirement of individualism.
+But for R. Menachem Mendel, the need to attain the truth derives from internal dilemmas in the soul of the tzaddik.
+It is specific to the tzaddik as it is he, and no one else, who must perform his acts by supplicating before God.

-The term behinat kol above is a key term in R. Menachem Mendel’s philosophy, which appears dozens of times in his work Ahavat Shalom.
-But as we might expect from the non-methodical philosophies of the great hasidic masters, these sources differ in the meanings they ascribe to this term.
-In many places in Ahavat Shalom, we find that the attribute of “All” is “the quality of Jacob,” in other words, that quality of the tzaddik that combines the attribute of chessed – kindness associated with Abraham) with the attribute of Din – judgment associated with Isaac).
+The term behinat kol is key R. Menachem Mendel’s philosophy; it appears dozens of times in his work Ahavat Shalom.
+But as we might expect from the non-methodical philosophies of the great hasidic masters, the term can mean different things in different contexts.
+In many places in Ahavat Shalom, we find that the attribute of “All” is “the quality of Jacob,” in other words, that quality of the tzaddik that combines the attribute of Hessed – kindness associated with Abraham) with the attribute of Din – judgment associated with Isaac).
 Thus judgment becomes integrated with compassion, and abundant blessing emanates into the world.
-The attribute of “All” is also associated with Joseph, who embodies the quality of Yessod or foundation, which channels the divine light and transforms it into abundance that emanates into the world.
+The attribute of “All” is also associated with Joseph, who embodies the quality of Yesod or foundation, which channels the divine light and transforms it into abundance that emanates into the world.
 In some places he relates this quality to Shabbat, which combines the totality of all blessings; to the Land of Israel, “which has no worldly deficiency;” or to manna, which “contained all tastes.”
 In other locations he defines “All” as unity, stating that “You should have only one heart [...], and this is called the blessing of ‘All,’ in the sense of being included in one another, [...] the attribute of unity and love.”